 Occupational Safety and Health Management System

-WNC headquarters and main manufacturing bases have introduced the ISO 45001 occupational safety and health management system and passed third-party verification with regards to this.
+WNC headquarters and main manufacturing sites have introduced the ISO 45001 occupational safety and health management system, the scope of which covers all WNC employees, and passed third-party verification with regards to this.
 We regularly review operation of the occupational safety and health system to prevent occupational diseases and injuries and promote the physical and mental health of colleagues.
-In 2023, no major occupational accidents occurred at any sites.
+In 2024, no major occupational accidents occurred at any sites.

 Occupational Safety and Health Committee

-An Occupational Safety and Health Committee has been established for Taiwan sites and committee meetings are held quarterly in accordance with the Occupational Safety and Health Act to review the implementation results with worker representatives.
+An Occupational Safety and Health Committee has been established for Taiwan sites in accordance with the Occupational Safety and Health Act.
+Committee meetings are held quarterly to review implementation results with the President & CEO as well as worker representatives.
 The committee members serve a two-year term.
 Eighteen of the members are drawn from worker representatives, representing over 1/3 of the committee members.
-In 2023, the election of labor representatives was held in December.
-These members work as a safety and health communication platform between WNC and employees.
+The communicated items and resolutions of the Occupational Safety and Health Committee in 2024 covered the following key topics: the development of response measures for food safety incidents reported in the news, emergency response plans made in response to the earthquake on April 3, 2024, and explanations regarding changes to the Occupational Safety and Health Policy.
 WNC holds an annual organization consultation meeting to communicate and promote occupational accident prevention to construction contractors.
-In 2023, a total of 420 contractors participated.
+In 2024, a total of 220 contractors participated.

 Production safety committees established for China sites hold monthly production safety management meetings.
-Department-level managers from various units and labor union representatives attend the meetings to discuss occupational safety and health management issues.
+Department-level managers from various units, labor union representatives, and three worker representatives (accounting for about 15% of meeting attendees) attend the meetings to discuss occupational safety and health management issues.
 In addition, each unit assigns an employee to serve as its safety officer, and these employees participate in safety officer training courses approved by related government agencies and acquire safety officer certification.
 This ensures that safety officers have the required skills and knowledge in occupational safety and health.

-A Labor Health and Safety Committee is set up at WNC’s Vietnam sites, and a labor safety and health meeting is convened quarterly and attended by 15 labor representatives from each unit, including two union committee members.
-These representatives are responsible for reporting on occupational safety and health administrative matters to WNC’s management representatives at union meetings.
+A Labor Health and Safety Committee is set up at WNC’s Vietnam site, and a labor safety and health meeting is convened quarterly and attended by 23 labor representatives from each unit, all of whom are union committee members.
+Nine of the aforementioned labor representatives are from occupational safety and health management units, accounting for 39.1% of all labor representatives.
+This ensures that these representatives have the required amount of expertise in occupational safety and health management.

 Risk Identification